markus-wa/demoinfocs-golang/README.md

 ## Quickstart Guide

-1. Download and install Go 1.11 or newer [from golang.org](https://golang.org/dl/) or via your favourite package manager
+1. Download and install the latest version of Go [from golang.org](https://golang.org/dl/) or via your favourite package manager

 2. Create a new Go Modules project